-- Figure out which dishes and appliances you’ll use over and over– if you have a healthy smoothie every morning for breakfast, pack the blender, and if you can’t live without your favorite cast iron frying pan, pack that too.
+- Figure out which dishes and appliances you’ll use over and over– (and maximize your storage with these easy RV Storage hacks) if you have a healthy smoothie every morning for breakfast, pack the blender, and if you can’t live without your favorite cast iron frying pan, pack that too.
 We can’t live without our instant pot, but after a year on the road, we realized we didn’t really use our slow cooker or electric skillet that often, so it made sense to leave them home for year two.

 - Find cooking gear meant for camping – did you know you can buy a collapsable pasta strainer, or a swing to put your dutch oven over a campfire, or a 17″ gas griddle for a picnic table top?
 All of these great ideas are designed to save space and help you make the most of your RV living.